Divicent/Genie/readme.md

 ### Data Access Layer Generator

-Genie is a .Net library that can generate a data access layer for a layered system.
+Genie is a .Net library that can generate a data access layer for any system.

 ## How It Works